IIIF/api/source/auth/2.0/index.md

     "type": "AuthAccessService2",
     "profile": "interactive",
     "label": { "en": [ "Login to Example Institution" ] },
-    "header": { "en": [ "Please Log In" ] },
+    "heading": { "en": [ "Please Log In" ] },
-    "description": { "en": [ "Example Institution requires that you log in with your example account to view this content." ] }, "confirmLabel": { "en": [ "Login" ] },
+    "note": { "en": [ "Example Institution requires that you log in with your example account to view this content." ] }, "confirmLabel": { "en": [ "Login" ] },
     "service": [
       // Access token and Logout services ...